-Email: glihd.org@gmail.com; tmulisa@gmail.com
+Email:glihd.org@gmail.com;tmulisa@gmail.com

-Website: www.glihd.org
+Website: www.glihdwanda.org

-Telephone Numbers: (+250)788695363;
+Telephone Numbers: (+250) 788695363; (+250) 788797493

-ABOUT THE SUBMITTING ORGANISATION
+ABOUT THE SUBMITTING ORGANISATIONS

-GLIHD is national non-governmental organization registered and operating in Rwanda in accordance with the law governing NGOs.
-It an organization based on values that are aimed is at restoring individual dignity through human rights promotion and monitoring.
+Great Lakes Initiative for Human Rights and Development (GLIHD) is national non-governmental organization registered and operating in Rwanda in accordance with the law.
+It is an organization based on values that are aimed at restoring individual dignity through human rights promotion and monitoring.
 GLIHD is convinced that dignity and valuing other people can be achieved through public interest litigation and monitoring human rights standards and obligations.
-GLIHD believes that the grassroots voices termed as the voice of the community should be empowered and given a centre stage within the struggle to attain human rights.